 Distribution: The Least Tern breeds from California, the Dakotas, and Maine south to southern Mexico and the Caribbean, with interior populations (classified as a distinct subspecies, Interior Least Tern, S. a. athalassos) breeding primarily in the Mississippi River Basin (Sidle et al. 1988, AOU 1998).
 In New Mexico, this summer resident is an occasional visitor to wetlands in at least 18 New Mexico counties, but it is only known to breed at Bitter Lake National Wildlife Refuge (NWR), Chaves County and farther south in the Pecos Valley at Brantley Reservoir, Eddy County.
-For many years, the only known nesting site in the state was Bitter Lake NWR (Hubbard 1978), but Least Terns were found summering at Brantley Reservoir in 2002 and 2003, and were documented nesting there in 2004 - the first New Mexico breeding away from Bitter Lake NWR.
+For many years, the only known nesting site in the state was Bitter Lake NWR (Hubbard 1978), but Least Terns were found summering at Brantley Reservoir starting in 2002.

 Current Status: The Interior Least Tern was federally listed as endangered in 1985 (USFWS 1985).
 In New Mexico, this subspecies was listed as endangered in 1976.
-The state's breeding population is quite small, averaging 9 breeding pairs at Bitter Lake National Wildlife Refuge since formal surveys began there in 1996, and reproductive success typically has been poor.
+The state's breeding population is quite small, and reproductive success typically has been poor.
 During the 10-year period from 1990 to 1999, the annual breeding population averaged only about 6 pairs, with productivity averaging less than 0.6 fledged young produced per pair.
 In the six-year period 2000-2005, however, the population at Bitter Lake increased steadily, to 14 pairs by 2005, and remarkably high productivity was achieved, averaging 1.17 young fledged per pair during that period.
 After a very poor reproductive year in 2006, when only 2 birds were successfully produced from nesting attempts of 12 pairs, 11 pairs fledged 11 young in 2007.
 From 2008-2010, the annual breeding population hovered around 7 pairs and the annual productivity hovered around 1 young fledged per pair.
 2011 was once again a poor reproductive year, with only a single successful young observed from a total of 5-6 nesting pairs.
 In 2013, approximately 7 pairs hatched seven chicks, of which 3 were observed as fledglings.
+The years 2014 and 2015 were poor in terms of production; in 2014 five pairs made eight nesting attempts that resulted in only on fledgling, and in 2015 five pairs made six nesting attemtps that resulted in zero fledglings.
 At Brantley Reservoir, after 7 pairs summered and at least 6 chicks fledged in 2004, no successful nesting has been documented in subsequent years.
 In 2006, the Bureau of Reclamation, under a Biological Opinion issued by the United States Fish and Wildlife Service, began to implement actions to order to promote successful nesting at Brantley Reservoir.
 These actions included the creation of tern nesting and brood-rearing habitats, through clearing of exotic vegetation along the shoreline of the reservoir, finely raking some cleared areas to simulate nesting substrate and leaving other cleared areas with mix of woody debris and some sparse vegetation to serve as brood-rearing habitat.
 In addition, the Bureau of Reclamation worked with NMDGF and United States Fish and Wildlife Service to contract the construction of a floating nesting platform that was launched on 23 June 2009 on Brantley Reservoir, but was damaged by strong winds and resultant waves on the reservoir in 2010.
-As of 2013, nesting terns have not used these created habitats at Brantley Reservoir.
-Additionally, in 2013, only one nest was found at Brantley Reservoir (Moore et al. 2014).
+As of 2015, nesting terns have not used these created habitats at Brantley Reservoir.
+In 2013, the U.S. Fish and Wildlife Service conducted a 5-year review of the Interior Least Tern.
+This review found the population has been increasing since listing and has surpassed recovery goals.
+Based upon this review, they recommended it be delisted.
+The U.S. Fish and Wildlife Service, and partners, are currently working on a postdelisting monitoring plan (USFWS 2013).